 As discussed above, public noticing is required for this project for surpassing the [PE > 100 lb/day for a new emissions unit / offsets / or the SSIPE] threshold for [name the criteria pollutant(s)] emissions.
-Therefore, public notice documents will be submitted to the California Air Resources Board (CARB) and a public notice will be published in a local newspaper of general circulation prior to the issuance of the ATC for this equipment.
+Therefore, public notice documents will be submitted to the California Air Resources Board (CARB) and a public notice will be electronically published on the District's website prior to the issuance of the ATC for this equipment.